 So let’s look at five questions to ask yourself before you make the leap into ownership.

 These should help you decide if it’s the right time to buy.

-There’s an old rule of thumb suggesting that buying made sense if you planned to stay in the one place for at least three to five years because the transaction costs involved in of buying a home.
+There’s an old rule of thumb suggesting that buying made sense if you planned to stay in one place for at least three to five years because of the transaction costs involved in buying a home.

 When you factor in costs like stamp duty (around 5% of the purchase price of your property), loan costs and the expense of moving, not to mention all of the miscellaneous items (fresh paint and new curtains, etc.) these easily add up to many thousands of dollars.

 And when it’s time to sell, there’s once again another set of costs.

 So, given the historical rate of home price appreciation, it may well take staying put a few years to break even when all is said and done.

 And just as important as the numbers are whether you’re ready to tie yourself down to a particular home in a particular city.